Kimola/kimola-cognitive-api-documentation/README.md

   </details>

  ### 3.2.
 Getting Custom Model Predictions (Batch)

-  This endpoint returns top matching tags with their probabilities of multiple text blocks.
+  This method provides the analysis result of a text block top most matching tag with its probability.
 Even if the id you send to this method is not null or unique, you will not get an error.
 Kimola does not guarantee a sequential response.
 Please make sure that the id you enter is unique.

 | Parameter       | Type     | Required?            | Place                  |       Definition                    |